MohammedRehanAlam/AI-THub/README.md

 - Reanimated for smooth animations
 - EAS Update for OTA updates
 - AsyncStorage for local data persistence
+- ESLint for code quality
+- Jest for testing

 ## Getting Started